-- In the opinion of the PMOC, the on-time and under budget final completion of the tunnel contract represents a major accomplishment for the project. - In the opinion of the PMOC, the tunnel contractor should prepare an analysis of the cause of the failure at Cross Passage 5. - PMOC Concern: SFMTA reported that as of April 30, 2015 the third version of the updated schedule for the 1300 Contract shows a six month delay in the completion date.
+- In the opinion of the PMOC, the on-time and under budget final completion of the tunnel contract represents a major accomplishment for the project. - In the opinion of the PMOC, the tunnel contractor should prepare an analysis of the cause of the failure at Cross Passage 5. - PMOC Concern: SFMTA reported that as of May 31, 2015 the fourth version of the updated schedule for the 1300 Contract shows a six month delay in the completion date.
 Such a delay would leave only four months between the completion of the stations work and the Revenue Service Date.
-SFMTA reports that the updated schedule still has not been accepted, although the most recent schedule update represents an improvement over other updates delivered by the 1300 contractor.
-In the opinion of the PMOC, SFMTA should urgently work to develop an acceptable updated schedule based on the accepted contractor baseline schedule and incorporate it into the Program Master Schedule. - In the opinion of the PMOC, the planned and earned value calculations being reported for the CSP should be carefully reviewed by SFMTA for accuracy, as the reported values for the month of April appear illogical. - In the opinion of the PMOC, SFMTA should urgently confirm whether any float is available in the schedule and prepare a plan for recovering the accumulated delays.
-In the opinion of the PMOC, the CSP management team has not yet identified effective measures to recover the accumulated project delays or mitigate the impact of the delay on the scheduled Revenue Service Date.
-The PMOC will arrange for schedule recovery workshops to be conducted in the coming weeks, including the appropriate SFMTA CSP project management staff members.
-Once schedule recovery strategies are identified, the implementation of the strategies and the effectiveness of the strategies in recovering the delays should be carefully monitored over the coming months.
+SFMTA reports that the updated schedule still has not been accepted, although SFMTA reported at the beginning of July 2015 that approval of the first five schedule updates from the contractor was likely to occur within the month.
+In the opinion of the PMOC, SFMTA should urgently work to develop an acceptable updated schedule based on the accepted contractor baseline schedule and incorporate it into the Program Master Schedule. - In accordance with FTA guidelines, a minimum of 8.0 months of schedule contingency is recommended at this phase of the project.
+The PMOC is awaiting the results of a schedule analysis based on the adopted and updated 1300 Contract baseline schedule to determine what schedule contingency remains. - In the opinion of the PMOC, SFMTA should urgently confirm whether any float is available in the schedule and prepare a plan for recovering the accumulated delays.
+The shortfall in earned value compared to planned value indicates that efforts to recover the accumulating schedule delays are still not showing positive results.
+Production will have to increase substantially so that earned value exceeds the plan for an extended period of time to overcome the contractor's reported estimate of six months of accumulated delay to the critical path of the 1300 Contract that has now been reported in the last five SFMTA monthly progress reports.